Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: The logic of asynchronous announcements

 \begin{lemma} Let $\alpha,\beta$ be words and $s$ be a state.
 If $s\bowtie \alpha$ and $\beta \prefix \alpha $ then $s\bowtie \beta$. \end{lemma}

 \begin{proof} By straightforward induction on $\Vert \alpha \Vert$. \end{proof}

-Note that the agreement relation $\bowtie$ does not only check whether $\alpha$ is a history but it also verifies that $\alpha$ is \emph{consistent} and \emph{executable} in a given state.
+Note that the executability relation $\bowtie$ does not only check whether $\alpha$ is a history but it also verifies that $\alpha$ is \emph{consistent} and \emph{executable} in a given state.
 For instance, obviously $\alpha := p. b. \lnot K_b\p$ is a history.
-However, it does not agree with any state because such a history is somehow inconsistent: if agent $b$ has received information $p$ then $b$ knows that $p$, so $\lnot K_b p$ is false and thus cannot be announced.
-Hence, for any model $\ModelM$ and any state $s\in W$, $s\not\bowtie\alpha$ because $s,p. b \nvDash \lnot K_b. p$.
+However, it cannot be executed in any state because such a history is somehow inconsistent: if agent $b$ has received information $p$ then $b$ knows that $p$, so $\lnot K_b p$ is false and thus cannot be announced.
+Hence, for any model $\ModelM$ and any state $s\in W$, $s\not\bowtie\alpha$ because $s,p. b \nvDash \lnot K_b p$.
 This relates to the notion of consistent cut in distributed computing, to which we will go back in Section \ref{sectionComparison}. \\

 The following proposition states that whenever a pair $(s,\alpha) \in W\times\Words$ satisfies a formula $\phi$, word $\alpha$ is indeed an executable history in state $s$, \emph{i.e.} $s\bowtie \alpha$.